 The Anarchist Stammer

-Ste Higginson delivered his performative lecture ‘The Anarchist Stammer’ AND his play The Anarchist Sunday School on Sunday, the 18th of September 2016.
+Ste Higginson delivered his performative lecture ‘The Anarchist Stammer’ AND his play The Anarchist Sunday School on Sunday 18 September 2016.
 Ste treated us to a reading of Act 2 – to a packed and appreciative Institute.
 While the children played around the house under Gabriel’s expert supervision, the adults nattered passionately about the politics both inside and outside the play, Corbyn’s impending victory and a possible full reading of The Anarchist Sunday School in the near future.
 Diaries were opened and November pencilled in as a possible space-time to make it happen.
 The Anarchist Sunday School play now takes pride of place in the Study Room in Exile.

 The Study Room in Exile at Green Park